Accessibility statement

 (a) non-compliance with the accessibility regulations

-• Some embedded YouTube videos do not have accurate captions.
-This fails WCAG 2.1 success criterion 1.2.2 (Captions Prerecorded).
+- Some embedded YouTube videos may not have accurate captions.
+This fails WCAG 2.2 success criterion 1.2.2 (Captions Prerecorded), level A.

-• Some financial information is published in csv files, which do not include table formatting that accurately conveys the information.
-This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
+- Some financial information is published in CSV or spreadsheet files that may not make table relationships clear for assistive technology users.
+This fails WCAG 2.2 success criterion 1.3.1 (Info and Relationships), level A.

-• Some form controls may not have sufficient contrast with their surrounding background, making them difficult to perceive and use.
-This fails WCAG 2.1 success criterion 1.4.11 (Non-text Contrast).
+- Some form controls may not have enough contrast with their surrounding background, making them difficult to identify and use.
+This fails WCAG 2.2 success criterion 1.4.11 (Non-text Contrast), level AA.

-• Some headings do not accurately describe the content underneath.
-This fails WCAG 2.2 success criterion 2.4.6 (Headings and Labels).
+- Some headings do not accurately describe the content below them.
+This fails WCAG 2.2 success criterion 2.4.6 (Headings and Labels), level AA.

-• Some interactive elements, particularly hyperlinks, are too small or too close together, making them difficult to activate accurately.
-This fails WCAG 2.1 success criterion 2.5.8 (Target Size (Minimum)).
+- A small number of interactive elements, particularly in third-party systems, may still be too small or too close together.
+This can make them harder to activate accurately.
+This fails WCAG 2.2 success criterion 2.5.8 (Target Size (Minimum)), level AA.

-• Maps lack sufficient text alternatives, hindering understanding and interaction for users who are blind or have low vision.
-This fails WCAG 2.1 success criterion 1.1.1 (Non-text Content).
+- Maps lack sufficient text alternatives, which affects users who are blind or have low vision.
+This fails WCAG 2.2 success criterion 1.1.1 (Non-text Content), level A.

-• The map interface may not be fully operable through a keyboard, limiting access for users who cannot use a mouse.
-This fails WCAG 2.1 success criterion 2.1.1 (Keyboard Accessible).
+- The map interface may not be fully operable using a keyboard, which affects users who cannot use a mouse.
+This fails WCAG 2.2 success criterion 2.1.1 (Keyboard), level A.

 (b) disproportionate burden